Michael Chow (restaurateur): Life and career

 Chow has said his restaurants have always been underlined by "this desire and need to promote the Chinese culture", which he has done through food.
 He visits China at least twice a year, and has said he's thrilled by the country's economic growth and greater presence on the world stage.
 "China always has been a great, great nation", Chow said in an interview for The Wall Street Journal and added, "Chinese people — I like them.
 What can I say?"
 His restaurants have been widely panned by food critics, but have remained popular for decades due to their ability to attract celebrities with the allure of fancy dining and intentionally high prices.

-Chow was appointed to the 12-member board of governors for Eli and Edythe Broad's three-story, $140 million contemporary art museum, The Broad, in downtown Los Angeles.
+Chow was appointed to the 12-member board of governors for Edythe and Eli Broad's three-story, $140 million contemporary art museum, The Broad, in downtown Los Angeles.

-From an early age, Chow became an obsessive collector of furniture and contemporary art, notably his now, famous collection of portraits (of himself) by world-renowned artists.
+From an early age, Chow became an obsessive collector of furniture and contemporary art, notably his now famous collection of portraits (of himself) by world-renowned artists.
 Since the sixties he has designed many architectural projects, including all of his restaurants, the Giorgio Armani boutiques in Beverly Hills and Las Vegas, and his home in Holmby Hills, Los Angeles.

 In 2011, Chow returned to his passion for painting with the encouragement of his friends, gallerist Jeffrey Deitch and artist Julian Schnabel.
 In 2014, his first solo exhibition was held at Pearl Lam Galleries in Hong Kong.
 His major solo exhibition in 2016 at the Ullens Centre for Contemporary Art in Beijing was an homage to his father, Zhou Xinfang.
+In 2023, he was the subject of a documentary film.

 Personal life

-He has been married four times, first to Grace Coddington (1968–1969), then to Tina Chow (1972–1989) and third to Eva Chun Chow (1992–2017).
-His first three marriages ended in divorce and he has been married to Vanessa Rano since February 9, 2019.
+He has been married four times, first to Grace Coddington from 1968 to 1969, then to Tina Lutz from 1972 to 1989, and third to Eva Chun from 1992 to 2017.
+His first three marriages ended in divorce and he has been married to Vanessa Rano since 9 February 2019.

-Michael Chow has five children: China Chow and Maximillian Chow with Tina Chow; Asia Chow with Eva Chun; Phoenix Chow and Skye Chow with Vanessa Rano.
-Maximillian is the head of culinary operations at the family restaurants.
+Michael Chow has five children, including China Chow.